fafalone/ucWebView2/README.md

 WebView2SamplesWDL.twinproj - twinBASIC IDE `Sample #1a: WebView2 Samples`, with WebView2WDLPackage replacing the native tB package.

 **WebView2Control.twinproj** - The wrapper UserControl/ActiveX control project file hosting an instance of WebView2WDLPackage.
-This has its own copy; you don't need any of the other files unless you want to edit the control source.
+This has its own copy; you don't need any of the other files unless you want to edit the control source.\
+NOTE: For beta testing, it's currently named ZWebView2Control/ZucWebView2; the initial stable release will remove the leading Z and use different GUIDs to make it an entirely different control.